-Open the SQL Editor by opening a MySQL connection.
+Open a MySQL connection.

-From the Navigator panel on the left,
+From the Navigator panel on the left, select the

 moviestable from the

 The Navigator panel has both Management and Schemas tabs.